 People with type 2 diabetes are prone to developing blockages in the arteries, which may lead to hypertension and heart disease.
-Specialists at NYU Langone’s Center for the Prevention of Cardiovascular Disease and Diabetes Prevention Program are experts in treating this condition and can teach you how to better manage it.
+Specialists at NYU Langone’s Center for the Prevention of Cardiovascular Disease are experts in treating this condition and can teach you how to better manage it.
 Strategies include home glucose monitoring, exercising regularly, losing weight, and using insulin.

 If high blood pressure is caused by one of these conditions, it is called secondary hypertension.
 If you have one of these conditions, it’s important to take the medications your doctor prescribes and see your physician for regular checkups.